Diagnostic Imaging at Northern Nevada Medical Center

 This technology provides faster and more precise cardiovascular exams, and can potentially save the heart muscle from damage or death.
 Coronary angioplasty or stent placement can allow blood to return to areas threatened by narrowed or blocked arteries.

 Electrophysiology studies test the electrical activity of your heart to find where an abnormal heartbeat is coming from.
 Heart attacks, aging and high blood pressure may cause scarring of the heart leading to an irregular heartbeat pattern.
 In addition, EPS can be used by physicians to see the impact medicine is having in the treatment of arrythmia, to determine if a pacemaker might help you and if you are at risk for additional heart problems such as fainting and cardiac arrest.
 The physician inserts one for more EP catheters into veins in your groin, arm or neck and threads them into the heart.
-Electrodes at the tip of catheters collect information about your heart's electrical activity.
-Catheters can destroy small areas of your heart that are causing the problem.
+Electrodes at the tip of catheters collect information about your heart's electrical activity and treat areas of your heart that are causing the problem.

 Our locations are easily accessible and feature ample surface parking so that residents of Sparks, Reno and the surrounding region can get the diagnostic imaging they need quickly and conveniently.